1.1 ESHRE embryology certification is available to ESHRE members only. A maximum of 300 applicants can be accepted to sit the exam.

 Thawing / warming of oocytes / embryos

-4.3 Applicants must sign in and out when entering and leaving the room.
-Any paper handed out during the exam must be handed in before leaving the room.
+4.3 Participants must sign in when entering and sign out when leaving the room.
+Any paper or device handed out during the exam must be handed in before leaving the room.

 4.4 The exam will be submitted to and marked by the Embryology Certification Steering Committee.
-The results will be released to the applicant.
-The applicant needs to score at least 66% to pass the exam.
+The results will be released to the participant.
+A score of at least 66% is required to pass the exam.
 The resulting outcome is not negotiable.

 4.5 Exam questions represent intellectual property.
-Due to the risk of abuse, applicants will not be able to see the exam afterwards or have access to the correct answers.
+Due to the risk of abuse, participants will not be able to see the exam afterwards or have access to the correct answers.

 4.6 Applicants will be allowed only three consecutive attempts at sitting the exam.
 If an applicant is accepted to sit the exam, but does not attend the exam and has not informed ESHRE about the non-attendance before the exam has started, this will be counted as one of the attempts.

-4.7 Applicants will not be allowed to switch to another exam level on the day of the exam.
+4.7 Participants will not be allowed to switch to another exam level on the day of the exam.